SkoolNotes/Taproot/2020BIO101/KBhBIO101BioMoleculesQuizReview.md

 * Cell transport process
 	* Simple diffusion ( #ASK same thing as passive transport + osmosis )=> non-polar molecules needed "fall in"
 	* Facilitated diffusion => specific polar molecules go along the gradient to get into the cell through transporter proteins
-	* Phagocytosis => take a piece of the membrane with you to form a vesticle to introduce large solid elements, recycling the membrane after done
+	* Phagocytosis => take a piece of the membrane with you to form a vesticle to introduce large solid elements, recycling the membrane after done — "cell eating"
-	* Pinocytosis => take a piece of the membrane with you to form a vesticle to introduce large elements, recycling the membrane after done
+	* Pinocytosis => take a piece of the membrane with you to form a vesticle to introduce large area of the "outside" in — fluid and solid and all, recycling the membrane after done — "cell drinking"
+	* Endocytosis => Phagocytosis + Pinocytosis
 	* Extocytosis => opposite of endocytosis
-	*
+* Be able to define and use the following terms properly: concentration, solution, solute, solvent, isotonic, hypertonic, and hypotonic.
+Use a diagram to help explain these concepts.

 ## Helpful review items